Drug interactions between Exjade and Jadenu

 Iron chelating agents

 The recommended maximum number of medicines in the 'iron chelating agents' category to be taken concurrently is usually one.
-Your list includes two medicines belonging to the 'iron chelating agents' category:
+Your list includes one medicines belonging to the 'iron chelating agents' category:

 Note: The benefits of taking this combination of medicines may outweigh any risks associated with therapeutic duplication.
 This information does not take the place of talking to your doctor.
 Always check with your healthcare provider to determine if any adjustments to your medications are needed.